aashi1592/priveria/README.md

 ### Data Protection Impact Assessments
 - Step-by-step assessment wizard with contextual guidance.
+- **Multi-risk register** in the wizard — add multiple distinct risks, each with its own likelihood and impact, rolled into the overall DPIA score.
 - Attach evidence, mitigation actions, and approvals to each DPIA.
 - Export professional PDF summaries for regulators or auditors.